jdhuang-csm/hybrid-drt/README.md

 * Autonomous discrete model generation, comparison, and selection
 * Methods for scoring the accuracy of DRT estimates using regression, classification, and hybrid metrics

-New functionality will be added soon.
+Tutorials and new functionality will be added soon.

 *Disclaimer:* `hybrid-drt` is experimental and under active development.
-The code is provided to demonstrate several conceptual approaches to electrochemical analysis, but the details of the implementation are likely to change in the future.
+The code is provided to demonstrate several conceptual approaches to electrochemical analysis, but the details of the implementation may change in the future.